petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/using-manual-actions.md

 ![Calling the API triggers the action for the specified entry.](./using-manual-actions/images/04.png)

 ## Trigger Actions via Pages
-You can map an action to a button component in a page (e.g. content pages, forms, collection display fragments, or display page templates).
+You can map an action to a fragment in a page (e.g. content pages or display page templates).

-To enable buttons to use actions, add the tags `data-lfr-editable-id="action"`  and `data-lfr-editable-type="action"` to the button fragment.
+Liferay provides out-of-the-box button component ready to be mapped to an object action.
+If Liferay's out-of-the-box button doesn't satisfy your use case, you can also enable custom fragments to use actions by adding the tags `data-lfr-editable-id="action"`  and `data-lfr-editable-type="action"` to the custom fragment.
+To learn more about adding tags to fragments, see [Fragment Specific Tags and Attributes Reference](../../../developer-guide/reference/fragments/fragment-specific-tags-reference.md)

 <!--
 editing-fragment-elements.md should also be added.
-(Once I update this section, I can add this pointer) To learn more about mapping actions to buttons in fragments, see [Fragment Specific Tags and Attributes Reference](../../../developer-guide/reference/fragments/fragment-specific-tags-reference.md) -->
+(Once I update this section, I can add this pointer) -->

-Here is an example of an action-ready button:
+Here is an example of an action-ready custom button:

 ```HTML
 <button class="btn btn-${configuration.buttonSize} btn-${configuration.buttonType}"